What Is a Same-Day Business Loan?

 - Funder runs bank-statement underwriting (1–4 hours).
 Automated review of deposit consistency, average daily balance, NSF history, and existing debt positions.
 No credit committee, no manual document review.

 - Offer issued (within 4–6 hours of complete application).
-Typically one offer per funder with a specified advance amount, total payback, daily or weekly debit, and term length.
+Typically one offer per funder with a specified advance amount, total payback, weekly or daily debit, and term length.

 - You accept and sign (15 minutes).
 Electronic signature, voided check verification, brief verification call.